fusioncharts/dev_centre_docs/chart-guide/standard-charts/gantt-chart.md

 Use the following attributes to customize the hover effect for tasks:

-* Set the value of the `taskHoverFillColor` attribute in hex code to specify the task bar fill color, when you hover the mouse pointer over it.
+* Set the value of the `taskHoverFillColor` attribute in hex code to specify the task bar fill color when you hover the mouse pointer over it.
 It applies to all tasks.

-* Set the value of the `taskHoverFillAlpha` attribute between `0` (transparent) and `100` (opaque), to specify the transparency of the task bar fill color, when you hover the mouse pointer over it.
+* Set the value of the `taskHoverFillAlpha` attribute between `0` (transparent) and `100` (opaque), to specify the transparency of the task bar fill color when you hover the mouse pointer over it.
 It applies to all tasks.

 * Set the value of the `hoverFillColor` attribute in hex code to specify the hover band color for specific categories, when you hover the mouse pointer over it.
 Use this attribute with the `tasks` object to apply the color to all tasks created using the object.
 Otherwise, use it with the task object, to apply the color to only one task created using the object.